mckinsey/vizro/vizro-ai/docs/pages/tutorials/explore-vizro-ai.md

 Upon successful setup, your API key should be ready in the environment when you import `vizro_ai`.

 ## How to create visualizations using different languages
-Vizro-AI is versatile, supporting prompts and chart visualizations in multiple languages.
+Vizro-AI is versatile, supporting prompts and chart visualizations in languages other than English.
 Let's explore this capability with two examples, starting with Chinese where we inquire about visualizing the GDP per capita over time.

 !!! example "Vizro-AI Chinese"